-Because lymph nodes participate in the body's immune response, a large number of infectious and inflammatory disorders and cancers are potential causes (see Table 1: Lymphatic Disorders: Some Causes of Lymphadenopathy).
+Because lymph nodes participate in the body's immune response, a large number of infectious and inflammatory disorders and cancers are potential causes (see see Some Causes of Lymphadenopathy).
 Only the more common causes are discussed here.
 Causes most likely vary depending on patient age, associated findings, and risk factors, but overall the most common causes are

 The most dangerous causes are cancer, HIV infection, and TB.
 However, most cases represent benign disorders or clinically obvious local infections.
 Probably < 1% of undifferentiated cases presenting for primary care involve cancer.

 Adenopathy may be the patient's reason for presenting or be discovered during evaluation for another complaint.